22 September 2021 | Published by Jodie Wilkinson

-Tips are traditionally where things have gotten more complicated when it comes to paying on plastic, but thanks to technology, that’s a thing of the past.
+Tips are traditionally where things have gotten more complicated when it comes to paying by plastic, but thanks to technology, that’s a thing of the past.

 All four of our card machines at takepayments allow you to accept tips, so let’s take a quick look at each.

-Our portable card machine is powered by Bluetooth and boasts an impressive 50-meter range, allowing you to take card payments from anywhere within your business, making it a favourite with businesses in the service sector wanting to offer their customers a grade-A service.
+Our portable card machine is powered by Bluetooth.
+It boasts an impressive 50-meter range, allowing you to take card payments from anywhere within your business.

-The mobile machine has all the same functionality as the others but can take payments from anywhere in the country thanks to its inbuilt SIM card.
+The mobile machinehas all the same functionality as the others but can take payments from anywhere in the UK thanks to its inbuilt SIM card.
 This is the perfect option for any travelling business, like mobile hairdressers or plumbers.

 Last but not least is our order & pay at table solution, designed especially for hospitality businesses.